Kane & Lynch 2: Dog Days: Plot

+The game is presented from the point of view of an unnamed cameramen, who follows Kane and Lynch throughout the story.
 After Kane arrives in Shanghai, Lynch brings him along to help on an errand: threatening an informant named Li "Brady" Lung.
 The plan goes badly and a chase through gang territory ensues.
 After shooting a number of gang members, the pair corner Brady and his girlfriend in a wet market.
 A quick firefight ensues, and Brady's girlfriend is accidentally killed in the crossfire.
 Brady calmly commits suicide, much to the pair's shock.

 The next day Kane and Lynch talk to Glazer about the smuggling operation, but their limousine is ambushed by Brady's gang.
-After a firefight on the highway and through the streets, they are told the leader of their attackers is a crime lord named Hsing.
+After a firefight on the highway and through the streets, they learn the leader of their attackers is a crime lord named Hsing.
 Kane, Lynch and Glazer's mercenaries raid Hsing's sweatshop headquarters and capture him.
 During an interrogation, Hsing reveals the girl that died with Brady was the daughter of an exceptionally high-ranking Politburo official called Shangsi, and that anyone friendly with the two men is effectively open season.
-Upon hearing this Glazer's men turn on Kane and Lynch, who are then forced to kill their former associates in order to hide the truth from Glazer.
+Upon hearing this, Glazer's men turn on Kane and Lynch, who are forced to kill their former associates in order to hide the truth from Glazer.
 They then escape the police and Hsing's gang.

-Lying low in a restaurant for a couple of hours, Lynch tries to call Xiu and tell her to meet him so they can flee Shanghai, but she doesn't pick up.
+Lying low in a restaurant, Lynch tries to call Xiu and tell her to meet him so they can flee Shanghai, but she doesn't pick up.
 Suddenly a Chinese SWAT team arrives.
-Kane and Lynch kill the policemen, then race to Xiu's apartment as she must also be a target.
+Kane and Lynch kill the policemen, then race to Xiu's apartment, believing she must also be a target.
 Discovering her apartment complex has been taken over by Hsing's men, the pair fight through the building, and find Xiu being held at gunpoint by Hsing.
-Kane suggests they kill Hsing immediately, but fearing for Xiu's safety Lynch knocks Kane unconscious and surrenders.
+Kane suggests they kill Hsing immediately, but fearing for Xiu's safety, Lynch knocks Kane unconscious and surrenders.